 Being out on the water means that your boat grills will likely take a bit of an extra beating than your average at-home model.
 On top of added water exposure, you will probably often pack and unpack the grill.

 Thus, you want to look for a simple boat grill model without too many extra parts or pieces that can break off.

 Ensure any assembly looks decent and that items like screws and bolts and the mounting bracket are all marine grade and won’t rust easily.

 7. Extra Features

 As we’ve noted already, too many extra features aren’t always a good thing with boat and RV grills.
-With that said, some specific features can be beneficial with boat grills.
+With that said, some specific features can be beneficial.

-Some of the particular extra features we recommend look for include:
+Some of the particular extra features we recommend looking for include: